binary-manu/arch-ansible/docs/index.md

 When invoked, a `chroot` variable can be specified, to indicate where files holding host information are to be found.
 If not passed, the current root is used.

+#### i3wm

+Flags: `[ms]`

+Installs the i3 tiling window manager and configures it with a bunch of keybindings and startup apps to be immediately ready for action.
+You
+get:
+* Tilix terminal, also in Quake mode;
+* dunst for notifications;
+* mate-polkit for authentication;
+* xsecurelock as the screensaver (only on bare metal or when forced);
+* picom compositor (only on bare metal or when forced);
+* pcmanfm file manager;
+* seahorse key manager;
+* rofi to launch apps;
+* pasystray to control volume;
+* i3-exitx replaces i3 nagbar when quitting.

+Unlike Xfce, there is no separate role for customization: vanilla i3 is too "hardcore" and minimal out of the box, so this role will always pull in [de_eyecandy](#de_eyecandy) to install themes for apps.

+By default, the screensaver is only enabled for bare-metal setups, but this can be controlled via `i3wm_screensaver_override`.
+The same is also true for the compositor, but via `i3wm_compositor_override`.

 #### kvantum